 Why it’s not our top choice: This stove is a bit slow to boil but still functions great.

 GSI Outdoors also makes a four-season version of the Pinnacle with a fuel line, stove stand legs, and remote burner specifically for alpinists.
-We haven’t tested it in full yet, as we’re waiting for colder weather, but we’ll post an update once we do so.
+We only tested it a few times in colder weather, but it burned strong and even and held up pretty well.

 On the plus side, the slightly larger and wider pot means it has a greater surface area to distribute heat.
 For a couple or group, this is a solid option with a larger capacity and versatile design.